CDgonva99/CAP6415_F25_project-Synthetic-vs-Natural-Materials-for-Facades/README.md

 All models are evaluated on a **held-out NAT test set**.
 We report **accuracy, macro and per-class F1**, confusion matrices, and qualitative **Grad-CAM** visualizations.
 Finally, we deploy the best model in a **real-time pipeline** that sends predictions to **TouchDesigner**, where they drive an **interactive visualization** 3D point-cloud façades), connecting computer vision with architectural/computational design workflows and further 3d modelling from 2D images.

+## Instructions
+- Please read the Requirements-INSTRUCTIONS.txt to run the program properly

 ## Results

 --------------------------------------------------